utah-cs4470-sp25/class/assembly.md

 Note that `[rsp + 8N + 8N]` steps over the indices and the bounds and therefore points to the running sum.

-For `sum` loops that are summing floats, there's a little more moving data back and forth:
+For `sum` loops that are summing floats, there's a little work to move data back and forth:

     movsd xmm0, [rsp]
     add rsp, 8